mvijaikumar/TagEmbedSVD/README.md

 > cd code

-> java -jar code/TagEmbedSVD.jar ../config_tagembedsvd/TagEmbedSVD.conf
+> java -jar TagEmbedSVD.jar ../config_tagembedsvd/TagEmbedSVD.conf

 Here, TagEmbedSVD.conf contains all the required configuration parameters.
 Alternatively, one can load the project in java IDEs such as Eclipse and run from the environment.
 Here, one has to make sure that path to configuration file is properly provided.